electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* debugging messages for collection, now collection is a bktree
+* webui shows search ongoing on other peers, and then result (number of audio files)
 * webui changes, option added for with or without automatic browser opening, bump
 * state machine was added, wrapped in a layer of a custom net behaviour in the libp2p swarm ([architecture design]((#architecture)) updated)
 * my unfortunately now unused [observer pattern](../../wiki/Observer-pattern) was added to wiki - a better version of what